Check out the Boneyard where children can become amateur paleontologists while blowing off steam at this elaborate playground.

 - Adults touring alone should take a look at The Boneyard even if they do not plan to linger; the area is visually impressive.

-- Keep a water bottle handy, as the play area is largely exposed to the Florida sun.
+- Keep a water bottle handy to stay hydrated in the Florida sun.

 - Take some photographs.